Find Affordable College Courses

 71 Yearly Graduations

 Harvard University is the 14th most popular school in the nation for students seeking a master's degree in educational/instructional technology.
 Roughly 30,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 71 people received their master's degree in educational/instructional technology from Harvard.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 58% were women.
+The average in-state tuition for full-time undergraduates is $54,269 per year, while in-state graduate students, on average, pay $54,032 per year.
+During the most recent year for which we have data, 71 people received their master's degree in educational/instructional technology from Harvard.
+About 79% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 69 Yearly Graduations